-Ms. Chapa is a grant recipient from the Olga Forrai Foundation for exceptionally large, dramatic voices in the field of opera, and studied vocal performance at the Butler School of Music at The University of Texas at Austin.
-She currently resides in Austin with her husband and two glorious chihuahuas.
+Mrs. Chapa is a grant recipient from the Olga Forrai Foundation and studied vocal performance at the Butler School of Music at The University of Texas at Austin.

 "Occasionally, a performer in a supporting role almost steals the show.
 In The Valkyrie that singer was mezzo-soprano Claudia Chapa who sang the role of Fricka, perhaps the most impressive Fricka I have seen.
 I sat up, took notice, wanted to hear more, and found the ruler of the god’s submission to her scolding totally believable.

 In conclusion, Virginia Opera’s The Valkyrie certainly worth attending for the Wagner’s music well played, outstanding singing, and its compelling storyline (and a chance to see Claudia Chapa perform).

 December 1, 2023 at 7:30 p.m.

 December 3, 2023 at 2:00 p.m.